allthesignals/data-browser/README.md

 # Carto Data Catalog

-This is a generic data catalog built for Carto users.
+This is an instant data catalog built primarily for Carto users.
 It provides a configurable interface for users to navigate through different groupings of public datasets on a user's Carto account.
-[See it in action](http://databrowser.mapc.org/).
+[See it in action](http://datacatalog.planninglabs.nyc/).

 # Preview
 ![data_catalog](https://user-images.githubusercontent.com/5004319/35371709-be7204d6-0163-11e8-946e-3b54f5c8ad62.gif)